Rapid-Application-Development-JS/Gesture/README.md

 ```
 ###Gestures
 ####tap
 The most basic gesture recognition is a tap.
 When a tap is detected, the `GesterTraker` event is fired at the target element of the gesture object.
-Different from the click event, the tap gesture only fires when a user touches (or presses a mouse button, or presses with a stylus pen) down and up without moving.
+Different from the click event, the tap gesture only fires when the user touches (or presses a mouse button, or presses with a stylus pen) down and up without moving.
 This is useful if you want to differentiate a user tapping on an element versus dragging an element.
 ####hold
-A `hold` gesture happens when a user touches down with one finger and holds it during 350ms without moving.
+A `hold` gesture happens when the user touches down with one finger and holds it during 350ms without moving.

 ```javascript
 $div.addEventListener(gesture.GESTURE_EVENTS.hold, function (event) {